uchidalab/time_series_augmentation/README.md

 # Time Series Augmentation

-This is a Keras implementation of the paper, Brian Kenji Iwana and Seiichi Uchida, *Time Series Data Augmentation for Neural Networks by Time Warping with a Discriminative Teacher*.
+This is a Keras implementation of the paper, Brian Kenji Iwana and Seiichi Uchida, *Time Series Data Augmentation for Neural Networks by Time Warping with a Discriminative Teacher*, arXiv preprint arXiv:2004.08780, 2020.
+[LINK](https://arxiv.org/abs/2004.08780)

 ## News